wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/frc-game-tools.rst

 - LabVIEW Update
 - FRC Driver Station
-- FRC Utilities
+- FRC roboRIO Imaging Tool and Images

-The LabVIEW runtime components required for the Driver Station and Utilities are included in this package.
+The LabVIEW runtime components required for the Driver Station and Imaging Tool are included in this package.

-.. note:: No components from the LabVIEW Software for FRC package are required for running either the Driver Station or Utilities.
+.. note:: No components from the LabVIEW Software for FRC package are required for running either the Driver Station or Imaging Tool.

 Requirements
 ------------